- The CAEN Lab Software Environment (CLSE) is the desktop computing experience for students using CAEN computers.

 - For Linux, sessions are saved to the storage allocated by ITS AFS Personal Storage.

-This allows students to log into any campus computer running the CLSE, and begin working in a familiar and consistent computing environment with their files immediately available.
+This allows students to log into any campus computer running the CLSE, and begin working with their files immediately available.

 Software Access & Licensing Restrictions